scsm-ua/kirtan-guide-en/songs/anadi-karama-phole.md

 “Oh son of Nanda Mahārāj, I am Your eternal servant, yet because of my own *karma*, I have fallen into this terrible ocean of birth and death.
 Please accept this fallen soul and consider me a particle of dust at Your holy lotus feet.”

+*Illumination in the book: [The Golden Volcano of Divine Love.
+Part II Śikṣāṣṭakam: King of the Land of Love](https://krishnasearch.com/#/book/en-GoldenVolcanoofDivineLove?c=16&p=8).*

 #### 1

     anādi karama-phole,    poḍi bhavārṇava-jole,